Chris Wallace says he wants to be ‘invisible’ as debate moderator. Will Trump let him?

 Wallace’s research-based, tough-but-respectful approach to debate moderation was on display in August 2015, when he, anchor Bret Baier, and then-host Megyn Kelly moderated the first debate of the 2016 Republican presidential primary.
 Wallace grilled Trump about his past corporate bankruptcies: “With that record, why should we trust you to run the nation’s business?” he asked.
 Mocking Wallace’s comments about lenders getting ripped off, Trump told him, “You’re living in a world of the make-believe, Chris.”

-The clearest precedent for Tuesday night’s match-up is the Oct.
+The clearest precedent for Tuesday night’s matchup is the Oct.
 19, 2016, general election debate between Trump and Hillary Clinton, also moderated by Wallace.

 “It was an enormously stressful thing,” Wallace told an audience at the Columbia University School of Journalism in February.
 “More than anything I’d ever done, there were moments when I thought, I don’t know if I can handle this.”